howardlhw/Mousehunt/README.md

 # Mousehunt

 Python scripts for making our mouse hunting lives easier.
-Currently only a few locations that we think are essential have been built
+The following locations have been built due to the additional human-input requirement during hunting.